 The Meiling office's address is Groendijk 20 in Driebruggen.
 Postal address is Postbus 7, 3465 ZG Driebruggen.
-Incoming mail is processed at the office, teams are supported administratively and all current adoption files are archived.
+Incoming mail is processed at the office and all current adoption files are archived.
 As soon as an adoption procedure has been completed and the adoption file is complete, it is moved to the long-term external archive.
 At Meiling, a digital copy of the adoption file is archived.